-With distinction it should be noted that this club has been an organization with no officers or a treasury.
+With distinction, it should be noted that this club has been an organization with no officers or a treasury.
 The “no reservation necessary – on your honor you pay if you show” has served the Club well for many years.
-From one mailing and word of mouth, the Club grows each Friday morning during the winter season to almost 200 Minnesotan’s passing the cold winter months in Naples.
-As most Minnesota’s do, they thirst for companionship, fellowship and to catch up on the latest gossip from back home.
+From one mailing and word of mouth, the Club grows each Friday morning during the winter season to almost 200 Minnesotans.
+As most Minnesotans do, they thirst for companionship, fellowship and gossip from back home.

 At the time of Al Leonard’s passing, Bob Bennett agreed to carry on the workload of keeping up the Roster, and Paul Albitz drew the “Hungry Gopher” Roster Cover.
 Bob formalized the process of locating speakers of interest each Friday.
 You could count on seeing Bob’s 1936 Ford at 7:00AM in front of the Hotel every Friday and he would be standing at the door greeting, collecting money, passing out name tags, and taking new names and address changes.
 With Bob Bennett’s illness, Gordy Alexander assisted in the transition to Art Klobe.
 With Art now gone on, the reins were passed to Gene Frey in 2002.